 Conclusion

-Fats and carbohydrates have good, bad and bad sides.
+Fats and carbohydrates have good, bad, and bad sides.
 Understanding the basics of nutritional science can help separate the wheat from the chaff.

 Another essential thing to understand is yourself.
 Your nutritional needs are as exclusive as your fingerprints.
 Therefore, we offer this information as an unprofessional overview and not as a medically verified fact.